-General William Howe is named the interim commander in chief of the British army in America on this day in 1775, replacing Lieutenant General Thomas Gage.
+General William Howe is named the interim commander in chief of the British army in America on October 1 1775, replacing Lieutenant General Thomas Gage.
 He was permanently appointed to the post in April 1776.

 General Howe’s first major battles against his American counterpart, General George Washington, including the Battle of Bunker Hill, came during the Patriot siege of Boston.
 They proved to be disappointing failures that resulted in a British retreat from Boston in March 1776.
 Howe and the British army redeemed themselves, however, with a victory over Washington and the Continental Army at the Battle of Long Island in August.
 Just one month later, Howe led a British invasion of New York City.
 While successful during the fall of 1776, many believe General Howe missed an opportunity to crush General Washington and the Continental Army by not pursuing the Patriots as they retreated from New York.